Résumé

 Internet Project Manager (7/1998–9/1999)

-Championed, designed and oversaw implementation of a worldwide enterprise content delivery network, wrote policy directives for architecture and deployment of caching Web proxies, and diagnosed and remedied performance issues with internal Web-based research delivery system.
+Championed, designed and oversaw implementation of a worldwide enterprise content delivery network, wrote policy directives for architecture and deployment of caching Web proxies, and proactively diagnosed and remedied performance issues with internal Web-based research delivery system.

 connect.com.au